Arts & Culture

 You can help restore Schweiger Ranch to its original condition.

 The Schweiger Ranch Foundation is a 501(c)3 nonprofit registered with the state of Colorado.
-You may mail your tax-deductible donation to Schweiger Ranch Foundation, 10270 Commonwealth St., Suite B, Lone Tree, CO 80124.
+You may mail your tax-deductible donation to Schweiger Ranch Foundation: 9878 Schwab Way, Suite 415, Lone Tree, CO 80124.
 Contact EMatthews@Schweigerranch.org for more information.

 LONE TREE LIBRARY

-The new Lone Tree Library opened summer 2016.
+Douglas County Libraries' new Lone Tree branch opened summer 2016.
 The 25,000 square foot contemporary building seamlessly connects you to the surroundings.
 A lovely covered porch invites you to expand your library experience outdoors, as you relax, read and enjoy the beautiful landscape.
 Inside, you’ll find much more than books, music and DVD’s.
-Enjoy the multi-use community rooms, conference rooms, study areas, the cafe and the cozy den with a fireplace.
+Enjoy the multi-use community rooms, conference rooms, study areas, and the cozy den with a fireplace.

 COMMUNITY ART PROGRAM